e-mission/cordova-jwt-auth/README.openid.md

 Cordova JWT Auth OpenID support
 ---

+🚧 This functionality is currently untested in the most recent version (1.6.5) since I don't have a server to test against.
+If you use OpenID Auth and find errors, please contact me with information about your server so I can fix it 🚧

+🗑️ If this functionality is not currently used, I might deprecate it in the next release and remove in 2 releases later.
+So if you do use this functionality, please speak up! 🗑️

 The plugin currently supports login with generic OpenID providers, while a few additional configuration needed to be made in order for the plugin to function.